core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    * The hash H from step 2 is used as second argument of the HKDF, i.e. as a pseudo IKM-Sender computable by all the group members.

-      Note that an actual IKM-Sender cannot be obtained, since there is no public key associated with the deterministic client, to be used as Sender Public Key and for computing an actual Diffie-Hellman Shared Secret.
+      Note that an actual IKM-Sender cannot be obtained, since there is no authentication credential (and public key included therein) associated with the Deterministic Client, to be used as Sender Authentication Credential and for computing an actual Diffie-Hellman Shared Secret.

    * The Sender ID of the Deterministic Client is used as value for the 'id' element of the 'info' parameter used as third argument of the HKDF.